-One was going to be sprayed with gold and silver(chrome) and the other one with a silver(chrome) and copper.
+One was going to be sprayed with gold and silver(chrome), and the other one with silver(chrome) and copper.
 I sprayed them randomly, making sure all the surfaces were covered as the frames had groves.

 I let them dry for 10-15 min and then recoated wherever necessary, not forgetting about the sides as well.

 Once they were dry, I started the distressing process.
 It is one of the wood distressing techniques mentioned in this article.

 First, I took a piece of candle wax and rubbed it in the places I wanted the base paint layer to show.
 Then I used a paintbrush to brush off the bits of wax crumbs.

 Then I sprayed them with chalk paint and let them dry.
 Regular chalk paint and paintbrush should work as well.
 However, the effect will be more textured.
 Just keep the layers thin so the paint can come off without a problem.